10 Test Automation Trends in 2023

 Also Read: How AI can change Software Testing?

 Test suites can be optimized by eliminating unneeded test cases and ensuring optimal test coverage is done by inspecting keywords.
 With AI and ML, much data can be analyzed, test cases can be reused, and detailed test reports can be generated.
 Even though humans can’t predict customer behavior, ML-enabled analytics can help by detecting unexplored sections.
 The insights can then be used to predict likely outcomes with the help of historical data.

 - Improved accuracy and speed due to AI-based testing methodologies.

 - Faster time to market.

 Blockchain is one of the most sought-after technologies in the world due to the rise of ledger-based technology.
 Its use cases are mind-blowing – from securing financial transactions to safely sharing enterprise data.
-The goal of blockchain testing is to check the security and reliability of the shared ledger system that connects different blocks.
+Blockchain testing aims to check the security and reliability of the shared ledger system that connects different blocks.
 These blocks can contain different software applications with a specific node in a group.
-Apart from security, blockchain testing also covers the load capacity and scalability of blockchain databases and ledgers.
+Besides security, blockchain testing also covers the load capacity and scalability of blockchain databases and ledgers.
 It follows an agile development methodologies, but for testing, it follows the Shift left approach.

 Some benefits of Blockchain Testing include

 - It eliminates defects in a decentralized ledger.

 - It helps with validating all the different entities of the system.

 - It ensures that the developed blockchain ecosystem is functioning as expected.